How to Build an NFT Gallery using React and QuickNode's NFT API

 Overview

-Ever wanted to get a list of all the owners of a particular NFT collection?
-Or wanted to fetch all the metadata for an NFT collection?
-From experience, you may know that compiling all this NFT data can be quite complex as you would need to gather data from multiple sources and keep it up to date in your database.
+Ever wanted to verify the owner of an NFT?
+Or wanted to fetch all the NFTs in a given collection?
+From experience, compiling all this NFT data can be quite complex as you would need to gather and transpose the data from multiple sources while keeping it up to date in your database.
 Fortunately, QuickNode's NFT API helps us streamline the process of retrieving NFT data.
-In this guide, we will show you how to retrieve all the NFTs from a particular collection and demonstrate how to display them on our front-end using React, Ethers.js, and TailwindCSS.
+In this guide, we will show you how to retrieve all the NFTs from a particular collection and demonstrate how to display them on our frontend using React, Ethers.js, and TailwindCSS.

 What You Will Need